THS Logo Text Black

 Stage Three: Scabbing

 Moving forward, the third of the tattoo healing stages is where things get a little crusty.
 This is your body’s way of creating a natural protective barrier over your fresh tattoo to ward off infections.
-Picking at your scabs may seem tempting, but don’t give in!
-Doing so can potentially cause ink loss, leading to patchy tattoos—save your investment!

 Your job during this stage: Just don’t pick at it.
+And no water for long periods, still.

 Stage Four: More Itching and Flaking

 And we’re back to itching and flaking!
 But this time around, it happens on a less intrusive scale.
 The scabs slowly flake away and reveal your stunning tattoo.
-It’s like unwrapping a present, patience is key!

 Still no picking at it!